 Hardness is the ability to resist deforming when subject to stress and applied forces.
 Hardness in knife steels is often referred to as strength and is generally measured using the Rockwell C scale (aka “HRC”).

-Toughness is the ability to resist damage like cracks or chips when being used in heavy duty applications.
-This also defines the steel’s ability to flex without breaking.
+Toughness is the ability to resist damage like cracks or chips when subject to impact and also the ability to flex without breaking.
 Chipping is a knife’s worst enemy and never easy to fix.
-Note that the stronger or harder the steel the less tough it will likely be.
-Also, the measurement of toughness is less standardized as hardness.
+The measurement of toughness is less standardized as hardness so it’s often subjective.
+What we do know is the harder the steel the less tough it’s likely to be.

 Wear resistance is the steel’s ability to withstand damage from both abrasive and adhesive wear.
 Abrasive wear comes from softer surfaces coming in contact with rougher ones.
 Adhesive wear occurs when debris is dislodged from one surface and attaches to the other.
 Wear resistance generally correlates with the steel’s hardness but is also heavily influenced by the specific chemistry of the steel.
 In steels of equal hardness, the steel with larger carbides (think microscopic, hard, wear resistant particles) will typically resist wear better.